Jean Richepin: Biography

 His plays, though occasionally marred by his characteristic propensity for dramatic violence of thought and language, constitute in many respects his best work.
 Most of these were produced at the Comédie française.
 During the 1880s he had an affair with Sarah Bernhardt, the greatest actress of the time.

 Richepin and Arthur Rimbaud met in 1871 and seem to have formed a friendly relationship : it is through him, in any case, that the manuscripts of Fêtes de la patience (including notably 'Chanson de la plus haute Tour') have reached us.
 Also, Richepin was one of only "seven known recipients" of the first edition of A Season in Hell.
 They remained in correspondence at least until 1874.

 On 14 June 1913 a banquet, the Ligue des Gourmands, Xeme Diner d’Epicure was held at the Hyde Park Hotel in London.
 The menu was designed and a toast given by August Escoffier, the league's founder and at the time co-president with Richepin.

 Richepin won three prizes awarded by the Académie française: the Prix Toirac for the best comedy in verse or prose performed at the Théâtre Français during the previous year), in 1893, for Par le glaive, and again, in 1906, for Don Quichotte.
 He also won the Prix Émile-Augier (awarded to the author of a dramatic work), in 1899, for Le Chemineau.
-He was elected to the Académie française on 5 March 1908.
-He was also Commander of the Legion of Honour.
+He was elected to the Académie française on 5 March 1908, winning the chair over Henri de Régnier, who was also proposed.
+Richepin was also Commander of the Legion of Honour.

 A commemorative plaque pays tribute to him at 85, rue de la Tour, Paris, on the façade of the building where he died.

 His son Jacques Richepin was also a dramatist; one of Jean Richepin's favourite composers, Xavier Leroux, composed incidental music for Jacques Richepin's comedy Xantho chez les courtisanes.
 His other son, Tiarko Richepin, a composer of operettas and film music.